All Episodes

 It doesn't matter what the Pope says about political things.

-And there is one other young Catholic who had a very similar take, weirdly, and I thought we would uh play this different take on it from another Catholic chat.
+And I thought we would play this different take on it from another Catholic chapter.

-It's like, okay, sorry, the Pope isn't a white nationalist.
+It's like, okay, sorry the Pope isn't a white nationalist.

-Sorry the Pope isn't like uh of a confederate.
+Sorry the Pope isn't like a Confederate.

-Sorry, he's not a neo-confederate.
+You know, sorry he's not a neo-Confederate.

 He's speaking for humanity as a whole.

-Now, you may disagree with that as a white person, and I certainly do, but this is a planet with a lot of poor brown people in it.
+Now, you may disagree with that as a white person, and I certainly do.

 It's just the truth.